 For this method, we only use n-grams (POS features do not translate well).
-The performance in Table 5 is fairly good; for the ICLE, it is similar to the results when training with 1000 texts from the Lang-8 (though not as good as 5000).
+The performance in Table 5 is fairly good; for the ICLE, it is similar to the results when training with 200 texts from the Lang-8.
 There are two key advantages of this method: first, L1 corpora are usually available in abundance.
-Second, it allows for us to build a correspondence between forms in the L2 and their source forms in the L1; this could be useful for applications such as automated error correction (Leacock et al. 2011).
+Second, it allows for us to build a correspondence between forms in the L2 and their source forms in the L1; this could be useful for applications such as automated error correction (Leacock et al. 2010).